oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 ``GetOrCreateScriptAsync()``
 ----------------------

-Inserts a new script into the specified namespace.
+Inserts the script into the specified namespaceId, or creates the script if it does not already exist.
+If the script exists, it is returned to the caller unchanged.
 The script can be used by calculations.

 **Syntax**